MarikaGK/MarikaGK/README.md

 ### :superhero_woman: Summary

 As someone who is open-minded, I have a natural ability to adapt to new environments.
 I welcome problems as they challenge me to come up with innovative solutions.
-My experience as a webmaster and photographer/graphic designer has taught me to pay close attention to details.
+My experience as a webmaster, photographer and graphic designer has taught me to pay close attention to details.

 I decided to learn full-stack programming because I enjoy having an impact on the complete process of creating things from scratch.